Mariners vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- The Orioles' Cole Irvin (1-3) will make his ninth start of the season.
+- Kyle Bradish (7-6) will take to the mound for the Orioles and make his 22nd start of the season.

-- He has earned a quality start one time in eight starts this season.

-- Irvin has started eight games this season, and he's lasted five or more innings three times.
-He averages 3 innings per appearance.
+- In 21 starts this season, Bradish has lasted five or more innings 16 times, with an average of 5.5 innings per appearance.

-- He is looking for his fourth appearance in a row with no earned runs allowed.
+- He has made 21 appearances and finished six of them without allowing an earned run.

 |Opponent